xDX Application Profile

 P82b end of the end → xsd:dateTime | ||

-Applies to | Activity (including Production and Creation).
-Every activity happens on a certain date (or date range). | ||
+Applies to | Production and Creation.
+Every production or creation happens on a certain date (or date range). | ||

 Values | Type of Value | xsd:string for the human-readable date.